Dr Shannon DillonJoint Activity Leader, Bioprediction

-- Everything around us is can be regarded as a continuum in space and time.
-This activity is based on breakthrough cross-disciplinary science aims to develop fundamental and transformative spatio-temporal machine learning/artificial intelligence solutions to characterise complex systems (e.g, agricultural systems, environmental systems, mineral systems or pest outbreaks) and to infer/predict and forecast their changes through space and time.
+- Everything around us can be regarded as a continuum in space and time.
+This activity is based on breakthrough cross-disciplinary science which aims to develop fundamental and transformative spatio-temporal machine learning/artificial intelligence solutions to characterise complex systems (e.g, agricultural systems, environmental systems, mineral systems or pest outbreaks) and to infer/predict and forecast their changes through space and time.

 Dr Iadine ChadesJoint Activity Leader, Decisions

 - I develop AI algorithms to provide guidance on how to make smart decisions under imperfect knowledge and resource constraints.
 I specialise in discovering the mechanistic insights that explain optimal decisions in ecology, health and biosecurity to maximise positive long term impact.